-The process of buying a condo in Manhattan is similar for those buying a condo as an investment property or as a vacation home, whether you are a U.S or a foreign real estate buyer.
+The process of buying a condo in Manhattan is similar for those buying as an investment property or as a vacation home, whether you are a U.S or a foreign real estate buyer.
 The main difference is that for investment property buyers, the down payment required by the lender is higher.
 The following information applies to both U.S and foreign real estate buyers:

 - What is Buying Process for an international real estate investor and what is Purchase Time Frame?

 - What is Closing?

 - Does buyer have to be in New York for the closing?